 Driving up from Nashville last Saturday and Waze saw fit to skip the interstate on the way through Indiana.
 Before I knew it the gas tank was nearly empty and every farmville gas station I pulled into was closed.
 Couldn’t even pump gas with a credit card.
 One town’s station didn’t even have pay at the pump.
 Is this 2016?

 The car beeped repeatedly with a second low-fuel warning and with three miles left to go it seemed like I would be walking.
 Then, in the distance I could see gas station lights.
 Not the station Google pointed to, but one it didn’t know about at all.
+A mirage?
 I pulled in and noticed a beautiful small town main street blanketed in untouched snow.
+It was real!

 There was a car parked on the main street.
 It was covered in the softest snow.
+So perfect, so beautiful.
 I drew a giant wiener on the back window (so they know what signal to shine in the sky to call me if they ever need my help) before Katherine and I drove out of town.
-I wonder if that will make the town paper the Benton Review or if I imagined this beautiful little oasis that I probably won’t ever see again.
+I wonder if that will make the town paper – the Benton Review – or if I imagined this beautiful little oasis that I probably won’t ever see again.